dji-sdk/Mobile-SDK-Tutorial/en/iOS/PlaybackDemo/P3X&Inspire1/PlaybackDemo_en.md

 In this tutorial, you will learn how to use DJI Mobile SDK to access the media resources in the SD card of the aircraft's camera.
 By the end of this tutorial you will have an app that you can use to preview photos, play videos, download or delete files and so on.

 In order for our app to manage photos and videos, however, it must first be able to take and record them.
-Fortunately, in our previous tutorial [Creating a Camera Application](../../../iOS/FPVDemo/FPVDemo_en.md) we show you how to implement **Capture** and **Record** functions.
+Fortunately, in our previous tutorial [Creating a Camera Application](https://github.com/DJI-Mobile-SDK/iOS-FPVDemo) we show you how to implement **Capture** and **Record** functions.
 Make sure you have read through that tutorial first before embarking on this one.

-You can download the demo project for this tutorial from here: <https://github.com/DJI-Mobile-SDK/iOS-PlaybackDemo.git>
+You can download the demo project from this [Github Page](https://github.com/DJI-Mobile-SDK/iOS-PlaybackDemo).

 Let's get started!